Skip to main content

 Karolina Grabowska / Pexels

 The amount of time it takes to build muscle using resistance bands depends on a number of factors, including your starting fitness level, your diet, and your training routine.
-However, most people can expect to see noticeable results within 4 to 8 weeks of regular training.
+However, most people can expect to see noticeable results within 4 to 8 weeks of regular at-home strength training.

 Here are some tips for maximizing your muscle gains with resistance bands: